 In this article, I will:

-- Find out how big does a Pomeranian get?
+• Find out how big a Pomeranian get.

-- Learn how the different Pomeranian size compare to other toys dogs.
+• Learn how the different Pomeranian sizes compare to other toy breed dogs.

 How Big Does a Pomeranian Get?

-The Pomeranian dog breed is classified as a toy dog (meaning a small size dog when compared to many other dog breeds).
+The Pomeranian dog breed is classified as a toy dog (meaning a small-sized dog compared to many other dog breeds).
 The Pomeranian should officially weigh between 3 and 7 pounds.

 Pomeranians are one of the smallest dogs.
-However, within the Pomeranian dog family, there are lots that are much larger than average and some that are smaller than the norm.
+However, within the Pomeranian dog family, some lots are much larger than average, and others smaller than the norm.

 How Tall is a Pomeranian?

-Although the dog’s height isn’t listed, most Pomeranians that are in the 3 – 7 pound category are usually about 20 cm tall or 8 to 11 inches tall.
-This measurement goes from the top of his shoulder blades (his withers) down to the floor.
+Akc breed standards ask for Pomeranians in the 3 – 7 pound category.
+However, the dog’s height isn’t listed; most are about 20 cm or 8 to 11 inches tall.
+This measurement goes down to the floor from the top of his shoulder blades (his withers).

 American Kennel Club (AKC) Pomeranian Breed Standard Adult Size

 The adult weight range for a standard full-size Pomeranian is 3 to 7 pounds.
 (1.36 to 3.175kgs).
-For show Poms, they prefer the adult size dogs to weigh 4 – 6 lbs.
-Lots of Pomeranians do match these criteria but there are also smaller and bigger Poms, which I’ll cover in more detail further down.
+For show Poms, they prefer adult-size dogs to weigh 4 – 6 lbs.
+Lots of Pomeranians match these criteria, but there are also smaller and bigger Poms, which I’ll cover in more detail.

 The Fédération Cynologique Internationale (FCI)